Python-GIS-book/site/source/part1/chapter-03/md/00-pandas-basics.md

     name: python3
 ---

-# Getting started with pandas
+# Getting started with data pandas

 ## What is pandas?

-We will use the [pandas Python package](https://pandas.pydata.org/) [^pandas] as our main tool for data analysis in this book.
-Pandas is a modern, powerful and feature rich library that is designed for doing data analysis in Python.
-It is a mature data analytics framework that is widely used among different fields of science, thus there are a lot of additional resources available online.
+The [pandas Python library](https://pandas.pydata.org/) [^pandas] is a easy-to-use but powerful data analysis toolkit.
+It is a mature data analytics framework that is widely used among different fields of science.
 The development of pandas started in 2008 and it is now maintained by an active developer community ({cite}`McKinney2017`).

 Pandas is a "high-level" package, which means that it makes use of several other packages in the background.
 It combines the performance of powerful Python libraries such as [NumPy](https://numpy.org/) [^numpy], [matplotlib](https://matplotlib.org/) [^matplotlib] and [SciPy](https://scipy.org/) [^scipy].
-Thus, you can use many of the features included in those packages even without importing them separately.
-This book focuses primarily on pandas because it is easy-to-use, efficient and intuitive.

 One of the most useful features of pandas is its ability to interact with numerous data formats.
 It supports reading and writing data e.g. from/to: